ab25cq/clover2/manual/Home-en.md

 # Install

 ## Dependent library

-It is necessary to install the development version of the library dependent on compilation.
-We need five libraries: math, iconv, pcre, readline, libz.
+It is necessary to install the development version of the library dependent on compilation. math, iconv, pcre3, readline, libz There are five libraries required.
 With Fedora, the library name -devel becomes the development version.
 Debian type (ubuntu etc.) should be library name -dev.
 Please search and search for details.
 In addition, ctags is necessary for the control pile.
 Please also install ctags.
-Incidentally, math is a function for mathematics, iconv is multilingualized, pcre is regular expression, readline is an interpreter interface, and libz is a library for decompressing compressed files.
-LWVM is required to enable just-in-time compilation by --with-jit to configure option.
+Incidentally, math is a function for mathematics, iconv is multilingualization, pcre is regular expression, readline is the interface of inpreter, and libz is a library for decompressing compressed files.
+If you want to enable native code compilation with --with-jit to configure option LLVM is required.
 It is 3.8 and 3.9 in my environment.
 I do not know whether it will work with 4.0 or 5.0.
-(I checked but it does not work)
+(I confirmed, but it does not work) Then you need GNU make to gcc, clang, make to the compiler

-In ubuntu
+In ubuntu, Debian
 ```
+    sudo apt-get install gcc
+    sudo apt-get install ctags
     sudo apt-get install clang
+    sudo apt-get install libreadline-dev
-    sudo apt-get libpcre3-dev
+    sudo apt-get install libpcre3-dev
-    sudo apt-get intall libz-dev
+    sudo apt-get install libz-dev
-    sudo apt-get instsall ctags
+    sudo apt-get install ctags
+    sudo apt-get install make
 ```
-A neighborhood is necessary.
+Is required. $

-Compile
+## Compile

 Please get the source code first.
 ```